Title and statement of responsibility area

 Some material connected to this collection is preserved by the Eaton Corner Museum in Eaton Corner, Quebec.
 Materials preserved by the Museum include Home Child boxes and interpretation panels created by the Bamptons.

-One document, an original Gibbs Home for Boys work contract, has been placed in a mylar sleeve for protection due to its fragility and damaged areas.
 The content on the 8mm video cassette tapes and the 3 1/2 inch floppy discs was inaccessible when the collection was processed.

 208 pictures, 438 photographs, 23 3 1/2 inch floppy discs, 9 audio cassette tapes: chrome dioxide, 6 video cassettes (ca: 1hr): chrome dioxide, 8mm, and 1 compact disc.
 Included among the photographs are 277 cellulose acetate negatives.

 Included among the pictures are 20 colour, 171 b&w, and 17 sepia tone pictures.
 Among the photographs there are 146 colour and 15 b&w photographs.
 The pictures are computer printed reproductions of original photographs [18--]-[19-?].